minshi123/gitlab/doc/integration/sourcegraph.md

 ## Sourcegraph for GitLab.com

-Sourcegraph powered code intelligence will be incrementally rolled out on GitLab.com.
+Sourcegraph powered code intelligence is avaialable for all public projects on GitLab.com.
-It will eventually become available for all public projects, but for now, it is only available for some specific projects within the [`gitlab-org`](https://gitlab.com/gitlab-org/) group, e.g., <https://gitlab.com/gitlab-org/gitlab>.
-This means that you can see it working and use it to dig into the code of these projects, but you cannot use it on your own project on GitLab.com yet.

-If you would like to use it in your own projects as of GitLab 12.5, you can do so by setting up a self-managed GitLab instance.
+If you would like to use it in private projects as of GitLab 12.5, you can do so by setting up a self-managed GitLab instance.

 Follow the epic [&2201](https://gitlab.com/groups/gitlab-org/-/epics/2201) for